Systems · C++

 GPU Enhanced Multithreading

-Although this project focuses on matrix multiplication, the overall task was to understand how efficient GPU's were at processing large datasets compared to CPU's.
-With the sudden surge of Generative AI companies/startups and AI as a whole we have seen NVIDIA skyrocket in popularity as they continue to provide the biggest tech leaders GPU's with extreme superiority over their competition, recent news shows Mark Zuckerberg's 'Meta' is looking to purchase billions of dollars worth of GPU's to train their AI Language Models.
+Although this project focuses on matrix multiplication, the overall task was to understand how efficient GPUs were at processing large datasets compared to CPUs.
+With the sudden surge of Generative AI companies and startups, and AI as a whole, we have seen NVIDIA skyrocket in popularity as they continue to provide the biggest tech leaders GPUs with extreme superiority over their competition.
+Recent news shows Mark Zuckerberg's "Meta" is looking to purchase billions of dollars worth of GPUs to train their AI Language Models.

 During a gold rush, sell shovels.